 Diversifying across specialized crypto sectors can reduce reliance on any single narrative, but it cannot remove market volatility.

-Crypto began as a niche technology, but it has grown more mainstream as user adoption and overall market size expanded and more institutions, apps, and payment services integrated it.
-Even so, many real-world use cases remain early-stage, and day-to-day adoption can lag behind the pace of investment interest.
+Crypto started as a niche technology, but it has become more mainstream as adoption increased and more institutions, apps, and payment services integrated blockchain-based features.
+At the same time, many real-world applications are still developing, so day-to-day usage may progress slower than investor expectations.

-A sector-specific crypto portfolio is built by concentrating most of your exposure in a particular theme (for example, DeFi, stablecoins, NFTs, or gaming) instead of spreading evenly across the whole market.
-Building one usually means picking a clear thesis for the sector, selecting a small set of assets that match that thesis, sizing positions based on liquidity and volatility, and setting rules for rebalancing and risk limits if the sector moves sharply.
+A sector-specific crypto portfolio is built by concentrating most of your exposure in a particular theme (for example, DeFi, stablecoins, NFTs, gaming, or tokenized assets) rather than spreading evenly across the entire market.
+In practice, building one usually means choosing a thesis, selecting a small set of assets aligned with that thesis, sizing positions based on liquidity and volatility, and setting rules for rebalancing and risk limits if the sector moves sharply.

-Benefits of sector-specific investing can include targeted exposure to a theme you understand, potential for higher returns if that theme outperforms, and diversification across different types of crypto activity.
-Risks can include concentration risk, sharp volatility, and the possibility of an extended sector downturn even when the broader market is doing well.
+Benefits of sector-specific investing can include clearer exposure to a theme you understand and diversification across different types of crypto activity (rather than only across tokens).
+Downsides can include concentration risk, sharper drawdowns during stress, and prolonged weakness in a single sector even if the broader market is relatively stronger.

-Common ways people try to make money with crypto include buying and selling (trading), longer-term investing, staking, lending, yield farming, mining (where applicable), providing liquidity to decentralized protocols, and participating in NFT markets.
-Each approach has its own mix of costs, learning curve, and downside risk.
+Common ways people engage with crypto include trading, longer-term investing, staking, lending, yield farming, mining (where applicable), providing liquidity to decentralized protocols, and participating in NFT markets.
+Each approach generally carries a different mix of costs, operational complexity, and downside risks.

 Large-Cap and Small-Cap Crypto

 Targeted crypto investing often blends multiple tactics.
-Some investors spread across many cryptocurrencies, while others focus on a compact set of tokens as a store of value.
-If you prefer a focused style, a balanced portfolio frequently mixes small-cap and large-cap assets.
+Some investors distribute across many assets, while others concentrate on a smaller set of tokens as a store of value.
+If you prefer a focused style, a balanced approach can include both large-cap and small-cap exposure.

-Market capitalization—price multiplied by circulating supply—reflects a coin’s aggregate value.
+Market capitalization—price multiplied by circulating supply—reflects a coin’s approximate aggregate size, though it can change as supply changes.
 Sizes vary widely:

 | Cryptocurrency | Market Cap (USD) | Category (Large/Small Cap) |